networkException/serenity/Toolchain/Stubs/README.md

 # Library stubs

-This directory contains stubs for SerenityOS libraries (LibC, LibM, LibDl, LibPthread) that are referenced from the LLVM runtime libraries.
+This directory contains stubs for GelassenheitBS libraries (LibC, LibM, LibDl, LibPthread) that are referenced from the LLVM runtime libraries.
 These are needed by the linker in order to add the required `DT_NEEDED` entries.